 Keep in mind before considering booking with me that I’m not the sort of trainer that signs his emails – from John and his fur babies.
 You probably have a sense of that by now anyway but worth mentioning.
 While I have enjoyed every minute of my almost thirty years working with dogs that doesn’t mean I’ve lost my love of people and especially children.
 As a result, expect straight shooting.

 The only medication that I can think would impact this behavior is if the problem is caused by thyroid issues.
 There are other possibilities, but there really isn’t any magic stop aggression pill for the vast majority.
 I suspect this is more because of genetics and even that is a low probability but most likely because of the way he was raised.
-If you take the time to read the other free booklet below (Avoid The Most Common Dachshund Problems – John Wade) you may find some clues as to move forward.
 If you think there’s something physical compromising his stress threshold and causing irritability book an appointment with your veterinarian for a full workup.

 If the grandchild is going to be around a lot the first article below is very applicable.
 If not, you may be able to just work around things by boarding the dog during visits?